clayallsopp/matic-docs/docs/develop/wallets/plaid-wallet-onboard.md

 <img width="244" src={useBaseUrl("img/plaid-wallet-onboard/switch.png")} />
 </div>

-For a complete overview of the configuration options and capabilities of Wallet Onboard, refer to [its docs](https://plaid.com/docs/wallet-onboard/).
+For a complete overview of the configuration options and capabilities of Wallet Onboard, please refer to the [official Wallet Onboard documentation](https://plaid.com/docs/wallet-onboard/).